MicrosoftDocs/visualstudio-docs/docs/workflow-designer/add-correlationinitializers-dialog-box.md

 ---
 title: Workflow Designer - Add CorrelationInitializers Dialog Box
-description: Learn how the Add Correlation Initializers dialog box is used to configure the CorrelationInitializers properties of the Send, Receive, and SendReply activities. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the Add Correlation Initializers dialog box to configure the CorrelationInitializers properties of the Send, Receive, and SendReply activities. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference